manwithacat/CapStone/docs/radiology_for_dummies.md

 ### Treatment

-Drain the fluid with a needle (thoracocentesis), treat the underlying cause, sometimes place a chest tube for continuous drainage.
+Drain the fluid with a needle (**thoracocentesis** - a procedure to remove fluid from the chest), treat the underlying cause, sometimes place a chest tube for continuous drainage.

 **Sources**: North Tees and Hartlepool NHS Foundation Trust, "Pleural Effusion"; Hull University Teaching Hospitals NHS Trust, "Pleural Effusion"